Toloka/docs/en/template-builder/reference/field.media-file.md

 In the Toloka mobile app, the photo and video buttons open the camera, and the gallery and file manager buttons open the corresponding apps.

-After an annotator submits the task, the files are saved in the app and gradually uploaded to Toloka when there's a Wi-Fi connection.
+After a Toloker submits the task, the files are saved in the app and gradually uploaded to Toloka when there's a Wi-Fi connection.
 While there's no connection, the task status remains "Submitting via Wi-Fi".

 ## Component properties {#properties}